About Medicare Plans

 Medicare Part C: Medicare Advantage plans

 Part C is also known as Medicare Advantage.
-These are private plans that cover everything Original Medicare does, plus many include prescription drugs coverage and other extras.
+These are private plans that cover everything Original Medicare does, plus many include prescription drug coverage and other extras.

 Medicare Advantage plans cover:

-• Extras like vision, dental, and fitness benefits (depending on the plan)
+- Extras like eyewear, dental and fitness benefits (depending on the plan)

 You’re responsible for: